HazardousPeach/hazardouspeach.github.io/_posts/2015-08-03-measuring-error.md

 final answer [^assumption].

-[^assumption]: Since we need only a rough, cheap heuristic to guide our search, this assumption will work for now, but as we start expanding to look at more fragments, this assumption will probably be one of the first to go.
+[^assumption]: Since we need only a rough, cheap heuristic to guide
+    our search, this assumption will work for now.
+But as we start expanding to look at more fragments, this assumption will probably be one of the first to go.

 So what is our new notion of error?
 There's a lot of things we could pick here.
 End to end error of smaller inputs is still not a bad